sonowz/wallpaper-engine-live-weather/README.md

 ## Installation

-To install, simply run `install.bat` file. (warning: DO NOT run as administrator!)
+To install, download `release.zip` in the [release page](https://github.com/sonowz/wallpaper-engine-live-weather/releases) and simply run `install.bat` file. (warning: DO NOT run as administrator!)
 This will install files in `C:\ProgramData\WallpaperEngineLiveWeather` and create a [Windows task](https://en.wikipedia.org/wiki/Windows_Task_Scheduler) scheduled to run the program every hour.
 To manually run the program, just execute `WallpaperEngineLiveWeather.exe`.

 ## Configuration